SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 The first column gives the ID of each detector.
 These have to be unique.
 Next, the `x`, `y` and `z` coordinates are given.
-In the case above, we place 20 photo detectors on the `z=0` plane.
+In the case above, we place 20 detectors on the `z=0` plane.
 The first ten are all placed with the same `x` coordinates and distanced 10 cm in the y-direction.
 The last ten are moved 5 cm along the x-axis.
 See the example in figure 1.